Associate Degree in Construction Technology

 - Calculate framing, sheathing and roof coverings needed for a

 - Identify different types of ventilation needed for a roof system

-- Have an understanding of building science, energy movement within a building, building ventilation requirements as prescribed by the International Residential Code
+- Have an understanding of building science, energy movement within a building, and building ventilation requirements as prescribed by the International Residential Code

 - Produce measurements using a blower door, manometer and infrared imaging camera

 - Install and properly flash windows and doors

 - Install various types of exterior finishes including clapboard, wood shingles, vinyl siding and sheet goods

 - Lay out, frame and finish a set of interior stairs